 - The sale will move forward only if the property owner and the government come to an agreement

 - Eminent domain process will begin if involved parties are unable to agree on compensation

 What Can You Do if You Live in the Complete U.S. Highway 64 Project Area?

 If your home or business is located within the U.S. Highway 64 project area, there is a great chance that you will be contacted by the NCDOT in form of a letter to specify their intention to use your property to complete this project.
 In order to ensure you receive fair and just value for your property, it is recommended that speak with an Eminent Domain and Land Condemnation expert as soon as possible.

-Our Attorneys are Experienced with Eminent Domain and Land Condemnation Cases
+Call Our Cary & Apex Area Eminent Domain and Land Condemnation Attorneys